One of my favorite things to do in the spring and summer is go to the farmers market, walk around and take it all in, and drink freshly made horchata.

 My eyes are always bigger than my stomach and my refrigerator storage drawer.

-They offer more free samples than Costco.
+The local vendors offer more free samples than Costco.

 They make everything from hibiscus punch to watermelon juice to mango salad…